QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Now, the matrix is fully dense and has :math:`N^2` non-zeros.

-This also applies to the :math:`A' A` operation if forming the normal equations of linear-least squares.
+This also applies to the :math:`A' A` operation when forming the normal equations of linear-least squares.

 .. code-block:: julia